 Sure, there are great French and American Sauv Blancs.
 But New Zealand may be the new master of the varietal, especially where bargain wines like this one are concerned.

-Best Rosé: Tenuti di Fessina 2018 Erse Rosato
+Best Rosé: Tenuta di Fessina 2018 Erse Etna Rosato

 Made from grapes grown in the foothills of Mt.
 Etna, this volcano wine has much more depth than your typical pink wine, with a kiss of sea salt and pomegranate.